 Unlike the previously mentioned forms of acne, fungal acne is not a reaction to bacteria trapped in pores but rather to the byproducts of a fungal infection.
 In most cases, it’s malassezia folliculitis that’s masquerading as breakouts.
 This fungus (malassezia) eats skin oils and produces excess inflammatory, irritating fatty acids as a byproduct.
 The body’s reaction to this can resemble acne, but is not truly acne.

 Long-term antibiotic use has been suggested as a catalyst for fungal acne.
 The loss of many natural skin flora means that fungi have a chance to take over.
 A whole-body yeast infection could also be the cause of some fungal acne.
 Treatment for this is usually an antifungal prescription and diet from your doctor.
 Another potential cause is an improper routine that feeds naturally occurring fungi on the skin, leading them to get out of control.
-F.C. over on Simple Skincare Science wrote a great post on malassezia and what ingredients to avoid using on it.
-I follow his advice when I get a flare up of seborrhoeic dermatitis (another similar kind of fungal infection) and it’s a huge help!
+I’ve experienced a severe flare up of ‘fungal acne’ in the past.
+You can see how I cleared it here (plus there’s gross pictures of how it looks!).

 You just have to look at my skin journey to see what bad dehydration breakouts look like.
 They’re small, flat red bumps amongst rough and scaly skin.
 It looks super irritated and doesn’t respond well to most acne-fighting products.
 Your skin might be very oily, but at the same flaky, tight or dry.